williamdemeo/Math160-Fall2015/README.md

 To request a make-up exam, a student must provide documented evidence of one of the following:

-+ Medical excuse - student's own medical emergency (doctor's note required).
++ Medical excuse - student's own medical emergency.
-+ Medical excuse - a member of the student's family has a medical emergency (doctor's note required).
++ Medical excuse - a member of the student's family has a medical emergency.
-+ Extra curricular activities as a representative of Iowa State University (e.g., sponsored sports, band, etc.).
++ Extra curricular activities as a representative of Iowa State University.
 + Armed forces deployment (military duty).
 + Officially mandated court appearances, including jury duty.
 + A conflict with another exam or if you have three or more final exams on a given day.
-(In each of these cases the exam with the fewest number of students must make alternative accommodations.)
+(In each case the exam with the fewest students must arrange the make-up exam.)

-If you miss a test due to some unforeseen circumstance, you must contact the professor within one class meeting after the missed test and provide an explanation.
+If you miss an exam due to some unforeseen circumstance, you must contact the professor within one class meeting after the missed test and provide an explanation.
 If your excuse is accepted, the missed test score may be replaced with 80% of your final exam score.
 For example, if your excuse is accepted and